Philip Abelson: Life

 In a 1965 article he described his work in paleobiology and reported evidence of amino acids recovered from fossils hundreds of millions of years in age and fatty acids in rocks dating over a billion years old.
 He estimated that based on his experiments alanine would be stable for billions of years.

 Abelson may have been the original source of the phrase 'extraordinary claims require extraordinary evidence', which he used in 1978 and was subsequently popularised by Carl Sagan.

 Perhaps his most famous work from this time period is an editorial entitled "Enough of Pessimism" ("enough of pessimism, it only leads to paralysis and decay").
 This became the title of a 100 essay collection.

 During the 1970s he became interested in the problem of world energy supplies.
 Books on the topic include Energy for Tomorrow (1975), from a series of lectures at the University of Washington, and Energy II: Use Conservation and Supply.
 He pointed out the possibilities of mining the Athabascan tar sands, as well as oil shale in the Colorado Rockies.
 In addition, he urged conservation and a change of attitude towards public transit.

 After 1984, he remained associated with the magazine.
 Some have claimed him to be an early skeptic of the case for global warming on the basis of a lead editorial in the magazine dated March 31, 1990, in which he wrote, "[I]f the global warming situation is analyzed applying the customary standards of scientific inquiry one must conclude that there has been more hype than solid fact."
 However, this contrasts what is said in a US National Research Council, Energy and Environment report on which his name appears along with Thomas F. Malone over a decade earlier in 1977:

 Abelson died on August 1, 2004, from respiratory complications following a brief illness.
-He was married to Neva Abelson, a distinguished research physician who co-discovered the Rh blood factor test (with L. K. Diamond).
+He was married to Neva Abelson, a distinguished research physician who co-discovered Rh factor testing (with L. K. Diamond).
 Their daughter, Ellen Abelson Cherniavsky, worked as an aviation researcher for the MITRE corporation in Virginia.

 Awards and legacy

-Abelson received many distinguished awards, including the National Medal of Science in 1987, the National Science Foundation's Distinguished Achievement Award, the American Medical Association's Scientific Achievement Award, the Navy Distinguished Civilian Service Medal and the Waldo E. Smith Medal in 1988.
+Abelson received many distinguished awards, including the National Medal of Science in 1987, the National Science Foundation's Distinguished Achievement Award, the American Medical Association's Scientific Achievement Award, the Navy Distinguished Civilian Service Award and the Waldo E. Smith Award in 1988.
 In 1992 he was awarded the Public Welfare Medal, the National Academy of Sciences's highest honor.
 He was elected a fellow of the American Physical Society in 1949 and the American Academy of Arts and Sciences in 1958.
 He was elected to the American Philosophical Society in 1961.

 The mineral abelsonite is named after Abelson in recognition of his contribution to organic geochemistry.

 The Philip and Neva Abelson Hall at Washington State University was named in his honor.

 The AAAS Philip Hauge Abelson Prize is named after Philip Abelson.